-Reports of all domestic violence, dating violence, sexual assault, or stalking, in violation of District Policy 5500 and/or Policy 5530, made to College Police will automatically be referred to the Title IX Administrator.
-The Title IX Administrator will conduct an investigation of the allegations, regardless of whether the complainant chooses to pursue criminal charges or not.
+Reports of domestic violence, dating violence, sexual assault, or stalking, in violation of District Policy No. 5500: Standards of Student Conduct and/or Policy No. 3540: Sexual and Other Assaults on Campus made to College Police will automatically be referred to the Title IX Administrator.
+The Title IX Administrator will conduct an investigation of the allegations, regardless of whether the Complainant chooses to pursue criminal charges or not.
+A Complainant may file a complaint alleging that a student or employee violated the District's policy, whether or not criminal charges are filed.

-Allegations involving student misconduct will be processed under BP 5500: Standards of Student Conduct.
-Allegations involving employee misconduct will be processed under BP 7360 Discipline and Dismissal of Academic Employees and BP 7365 Discipline and Dismissal of Classified Employees, as well as pertinent due process provisions of relevant collective bargaining agreements.
+Allegations involving student misconduct will be processed under BP No. 5500: Standards of Student Conduct.
+Allegations involving employee misconduct will be processed under BP No. 7360 Discipline and Dismissal of Academic Employees and BP No. 7365 Discipline and Dismissal of Classified Employees, as well as pertinent due process provisions of relevant collective bargaining agreements.

-Determinations of misconduct for institutional disciplinary action involving sexual assault, dating violence, domestic violence and stalking will be made using the preponderance of the evidence standard and both the accuser and accused will be notified simultaneously of the results in writing the result of any institutional disciplinary proceeding that arises from an allegation of dating violence, domestic violence, sexual assault, or stalking.
+Determinations of misconduct for institutional disciplinary action involving sexual assault, dating violence, domestic violence and stalking will be made using the preponderance of the evidence standard and both the accuser (Complainant) and accused (Respondent) will be notified simultaneously in writing of the results of any institutional disciplinary proceeding that arises from an allegation of dating violence, domestic violence, sexual assault, or stalking.

-The District's disciplinary process is consistent with the institution's policy and will include a prompt, fair, and impartial investigation and resolution process transparent to the accuser and the accused.
-Usually, the resolution of complaints of sexual misconduct are completed within 60 days of report, however the proceeding's time frame allows for extensions for good cause with written notice to the accuser and the accused of the delay along with the reason for the delay.
-College officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault and stalking complaints are trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking as well as how to conduct an investigation and hearing process that protects the safety of the victim and promotes accountability.
+The District's disciplinary process is consistent with the institution's policy and will include a prompt, fair, and impartial investigation and resolution process transparent to the Complainant and the Respondent.
+Usually, the resolution of complaints of sexual misconduct are completed within 60 days of report; however, the proceeding's time frame allows for extensions for good cause with written notice to the Complainant and the Respondent of the delay along with the reason for the delay.
+College officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault and stalking complaints are trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking as well as how to conduct an investigation and hearing process that protects the safety of the Complainant and promotes accountability.
 Furthermore, BP and AP 3540: Sexual and Other Assaults on Campus provides that:

-- The accuser and the accused will have timely notice for meetings at which the accuser or accused, or both, may be present; - The accuser, the accused and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meeting and hearings; - The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused; - The accuser and the accused will have the same opportunities to have others present during any institutional disciplinary proceeding.
-The accuser and the accused each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
-The College will not limit the choice of advisor or presence for either the accuser or the accused in any meeting or institutional disciplinary proceeding.
+- The Complainant and the Respondent will have timely notice for meetings at which the Complainant or Respondent, or both, may be present; - The Complainant, the Respondent and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meetings and hearings; - The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the Complainant or the Respondent;

+The Complainant and the Respondent will have the same opportunities to have others present during any institutional disciplinary proceeding.
+The Complainant and the Respondent each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
+The College will not limit the choice of advisor or presence for either the Complainant or the Respondent in any meeting or institutional disciplinary proceeding.
 However, the role of the advisor is limited to support only.